 You can achieve the look in this photo by planting 25-50 bulbs of each variety (Red Oxford and Golden Oxford Tulips) in your garden.
 Make sure to mix the bulbs up before planting so you have a nice compilation of red and yellow throughout the garden.

-As you can see this is a completely different look than above, but all done with Tulips!
-Pair two double late Tulip varieties together for an elegant, cottage-garden charm feeling.
+As you can see, this is a completely different look than above, but all done with Tulips!
+Pair two double late Tulip varieties together for an elegant, charming cottage-garden feeling.
 Or, plant our Double Late Tulip Mix for an easy way to get this look without having to design it yourself.
 You can achieve the look in this photo by planting 25-35 bulbs in your garden.

 If you’re looking for a more versatile and colorful look in your spring garden, pair early-blooming Tulips and Daffodils with fragrant Hyacinths.
 Again, there are so many varieties to choose from the sky is the limit and you can play around with height, color, and more.
 Plus, Daffodils and Hyacinths are deer and rabbit resistant, which is a major plus for low-maintenance gardens.

-This fantastic orange/blue combination is easily re-created with Blue Jacket Hyacinths, any Lily-Flowered Tulips and Parrot Tulips.
+This fantastic orange/blue combination is easily re-created with a mix of Tulips and Hyacinths.
 The texture of both the Tulip petals and Hyacinths make for a fantastic mid spring showing.
-Achieve this look with about 12 each of the Lily Flowered and Parrot Tulips and about 25 Blue Jacket Hyacinths.
+Achieve this look look with our flower bulb mixes for a casual, colorful planting.

 This is a favorite combination of ours and an instant way to turn your early spring garden into a showpiece.
 Both the Grape Hyacinths and most Miniature Daffodils are fragrant, making for a total sensory experience.
 Get this look with 25 of each type of bulbs, or plant our Woodland Mix for an easy way to achieve this combination in your spring garden.